 - Embrace of Green Technologies: Sustainability and environmental considerations are becoming paramount in the shipbuilding industry.
 Indian shipyards are likely to adopt green technologies, such as LNG propulsion systems, ballast water treatment solutions, and energy-efficient designs, to meet regulatory requirements and address environmental concerns.

-- Skill Development Initiatives: To meet the growing demand for skilled labor in the shipbuilding sector, Indian shipyards are expected to focus on workforce training and development programs.
-Enhancing skills in areas like design engineering, welding, and shipyard operations will be crucial for the industry’s future growth.
+- Skill Development Initiatives: To meet the increasing demand for skilled labor in the shipbuilding sector, Indian shipyards are expected to emphasize workforce training and development programs.
+Improving skills in areas such as design engineering, welding, and shipyard operations will be essential for the industry’s future growth.

-- Digital Transformation: The adoption of digital technologies, such as digital twins, IoT sensors, and virtual reality simulations, will play a significant role in enhancing productivity, efficiency, and quality in Indian shipyards.
-Automation and smart manufacturing processes are likely to become more prevalent to streamline operations.
+- Digital Transformation: The adoption of digital technologies like digital twins, IoT sensors, and virtual reality simulations will significantly enhance productivity, efficiency, and quality in Indian shipyards.
+Automation and smart manufacturing processes are expected to become more prevalent to streamline operations.

-Overall, the future outlook for shipyards and the shipbuilding industry in India is bright, driven by a combination of government support, industry initiatives, technological advancements, and a skilled workforce.
-By capitalizing on these factors and addressing challenges effectively, Indian shipyards are well-positioned to expand their capabilities, attract new orders, and establish themselves as key players in the global maritime market.
+Overall, the future outlook for shipyards and the shipbuilding industry in India is promising, driven by a combination of government support, industry initiatives, technological advancements, and a skilled workforce.
+By leveraging these factors and effectively addressing challenges, Indian shipyards are well-positioned to enhance their capabilities, attract new orders, and establish themselves as key players in the global maritime market.